pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1399-1411 Change Home and Rest

+During these days I am doing a change of home activity, I have not been able to code activities.
+Changing my home with my wife and my children is a hard task, but finally I have been some free time to recover my code activities.

 #### Day 1398 Simple Factory

 Today I have been studying the Simple Factory pattern to encapsulate the object creation.